Staff recruitment

 Why you need a recruitment and selection process

-Good practice in recruitment brings many other benefits, including:
+Good recruitment also brings other benefits, including:

 Strong recruitment and selection processes